Upper metric mean dimensions with potential of $\epsilon$-stable sets: Abstract

 \section{Abstract}

-It is well-known that for topological dynamical systems $\epsilon$-stable sets have a deep connection with the topological entropy of the systems.
-In the present paper, we investigate the relationships of upper metric mean dimension with potential, Bowen upper metric mean dimension with potential, packing upper metric mean dimension with potential between \emph{the blocks of $\epsilon$-stable sets, $\epsilon$-stable sets, the dispersion of preimages of $\epsilon$-stable sets} and the whole phase space.
+It is well-known that $\epsilon$-stable sets have a deep connection with the topological entropy of dynamical systems.
+In the present paper, we investigate the relationships of three types of upper metric mean dimensions with potential between \emph{the blocks of $\epsilon$-stable sets, $\epsilon$-stable sets, the dispersion of preimages of $\epsilon$-stable sets} and the whole phase space.
+Besides, some chaotic phenomenons are revealed in infinite entropy systems.

-As applications, we reveal that three types different of entropies, tail entropy, preimage neighborhood entropy and topological entropy in topological dynamical systems, have the same metric mean dimension; We also establish some new double variational principles for mean dimension and upper metric mean dimension in terms of $\epsilon$-stable sets.
+As an application of main results, we show tail entropy, preimage neighborhood entropy and topological entropy have the same metric mean dimension;